krishnasism/fastapi-celery-playground/README.md

 ### Run services (k8s)

-For now, I have tested it only with local k8s cluster with [minikube](https://minikube.sigs.k8s.io/docs/start/).
+For now, I have tested it only with a local k8s cluster with [minikube](https://minikube.sigs.k8s.io/docs/start/).
 It's pretty nifty!

 Another tool that I found very handy is [k9s](https://k9scli.io/)

 The commands to deploy in the local cluster are all present in the Makefile.
-Simply follow them one by one to have your own local k8s cluster running the application.
+Simply follow them one by one to have your local k8s cluster running the application.

 But I believe that you are connected to the correct `k8s` cluster through kubectl, it will be deployed directly!